demieane/bemPyLab/README.md

 **Module 1: Numerical methods in a nutshell**

-- For those who are not familiar with the Python programming language, and quite a bit rusty in terms of using the finite difference method (perhaps the holy grail of numerical methods for solving PDEs) we have prepeared [tutorial1]()
+- For those who are not familiar with the Python programming language, and quite a bit rusty in terms of using the finite difference method (perhaps the holy grail of numerical methods for solving PDEs) we have prepeared [tutorial_1]()

-- tutorial2: The interior Laplace problem in 2D with Dirichlet boundary conditions: numerical solution using BEM and comparison with the analytic solution
+- tutorial_2.1: The interior Laplace problem in 2D with Dirichlet boundary conditions: numerical solution using BEM and comparison with the analytic solution
+- tutorial_2.2: The interior Laplace problem in 2D with Neumann boundary conditions